 Symptoms associated with cocaine use disorder include:

-Talk with your doctor about the best treatment plan for you.
 Treatment programs may be inpatient or outpatient and may:

 There are currently no medications to specifically treat cocaine use disorder.
 Treatment with medication focuses on the symptoms of euphoria and craving.
 Medications that have shown some promise include: